-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
-In some cases, you may be able to obtain a drug that is not on the "Drug List."
-For more information, please see Chapter 9.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs.
+(For more information about this, see Section 7.1 in this chapter.) - In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, you may be able to obtain a drug that is not on the Drug List.
+(For more information, please see Chapter 9.)

-SECTION 3.2 There are five cost-sharing tiers for drugs on the "Drug List"
+Section 3.2 | There are 5 cost-sharing tiers for drugs on the Drug List

-Every drug on the plan's "Drug List" is in one of five cost-sharing tiers.
+Every drug on the plan's Drug List is in one of five (5) cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

 - Cost-Sharing Tier 1 Generic: includes generic drugs and covered insulin drugs.
-This is the lowest cost share for Leon MediDual. - Cost-Sharing Tier 2 Preferred Brand: includes preferred brand name drugs and covered insulin drugs. - Cost-Sharing Tier 3 Non-Preferred Brand: includes non-preferred brand drugs. - Cost-Sharing Tier 4 Specialty Tier: includes specialty tier. - Cost-Sharing Tier 5 Supplemental Drugs: includes normally excluded drugs.
-This is the highest cost share for Leon MediDual.
+This is the lowest cost share for Leon MediDual. - Cost-Sharing Tier 2 Preferred Brand: includes preferred brand name drugs and covered insulin drugs. - Cost-Sharing Tier 3 Non-Preferred Drugs: includes non-preferred brand drugs and covered insulin drugs. - Cost-Sharing Tier 4 Specialty Tier: includes specialty drugs.
+These drugs are usually the most expensive drugs on the formulary. - Cost-Sharing Tier 5 Supplemental Drugs: includes normally excluded drugs.
+Drugs on this tier are covered under our enhanced benefit.

-To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."
+To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.